📅 Post Updated: February 14, 2026

 Q: Is Comet Browser really free or is there a catch?

 A: Comet browser is genuinely free with no limitations on the core features.
-As of October 2, 2025, everything that cost $200/month in July is now available to anyone with a free Perplexity account.
-There are optional paid tiers (Pro at $20/month, Max at $200/month) for advanced features like faster AI models and background assistants, but the full browser and AI assistant are completely free forever.
-The catch is that it’s still beta-quality software with security vulnerabilities.
+As of October 2, 2025, everything that cost $200/month in July is available to anyone with a free Perplexity account.
+Optional paid tiers exist: Plus ($5/month), Pro ($20/month), Max ($200/month), and Enterprise (custom pricing).
+The free version includes the full browser, AI assistant, agentic actions, and page summarization.
+The catch is that it’s still a browser that blocks only 7% of phishing attempts.

 Q: Is Comet Browser safe to use for banking and sensitive accounts?